We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 I am currently completing an accredited teaching degree.
 Can I apply?

 No. If you are currently completing an accredited teaching degree, you are not eligible to apply.
-The only exception to this is if you commenced an employment-based pathway program that requires you to begin in late 2024.
+The only exception to this is if you commenced an employment-based pathway program that requires you to begin slightly before the year you are applying for a scholarship.
+For example, if you are interested in applying for a scholarship in Round 3 and your employment-based pathway program requires you to begin in November 2025, you will still be able to apply for a scholarship in Round 3, provided you meet all other eligibility requirements.
 Official evidence from your higher education provider will be required to support this.

 I previously commenced an accredited teaching degree, but I withdrew before completing any units or course work.
-Can I apply?
+Can I apply for a scholarship in Round 3?

 Yes.
-However, you will be asked to provide official evidence of your withdrawal if your application progresses to the Conditional Offer stage.
+You will be asked to provide official evidence of your withdrawal if your application progresses to the Conditional Offer stage.

 I previously commenced an accredited teaching degree, but I withdrew after completing some units or course work.
-Can I apply?
+Can I apply for a scholarship in Round 3?

 You may be able to apply, depending on the date that you formally withdrew from the degree.
-The Scholarship Guidelines state that applicants cannot have commenced an accredited teaching degree within 2 years of applying in Round 2.
-Therefore, if you withdrew from your course after January 2023, you are not eligible to apply.
+The Scholarship Guidelines state that applicants cannot have commenced and completed any units in an accredited teaching degree within 2 years of applying in Round 3.
+Therefore, if you withdrew from your course after January 2024, you are not eligible to apply.

-I’m starting an accredited teaching degree in the second semester or study period, am I eligible?
+I’m starting an accredited teaching degree in the second semester or study period, am I eligible to apply for a scholarship?

 I am an international student living in Australia on a temporary visa.
 Am I able to apply?